tfalencar/HTTPSmartCache/ServerCode/README.md

 - Now run it:
 `python run.py`

-When you want a certain response doc to be updated, delete the respective (or simply all) row from:
+When you want a certain response doc to be updated, delete the respective (or simply all) row from the mysql table:

 ```
 use demoapp_db